jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 I tend to agree with him on this.
 I avoided the `I` prefix for interfaces in my career.
-Then a few months ago, I stumbed upon this blog: [I, Interface](https://talesfrom.dev/blog/i-interface).
+Then a few months ago, I stumbled upon this blog: [I, Interface](https://talesfrom.dev/blog/i-interface).
 The author suggested thinking of `I` as _First Person Singular: I_ rather than _Interface_.
 This leads to interface names that still have the `I` prefix, but in a more declarative way that provides more context.
 For example, we can define interfaces with names like: